 I have some advanced bottom bouncing methods that I teach my clients and these methods have proven far more effective than the old way of bottom bouncing.

 For these advanced methods, I use the most effective methods used by top tournament anglers combined with the traditional methods of bottom bouncing and it works unbelievably well for trout, steelhead, and salmon in the rivers.

 If I had to choose the most effective method for steelhead fishing Ohio, it would be Centerpin fishing.

 The Centerpin fishing method is gradually becoming popular and for good reason.
 Centerpin fishing is considered one of the most productive ways to catch Ohio steelhead thanks to the Centerpin reel and the extra-long rod which give you tons of control and a great presentation.

 The Centerpin reel is a large rounded spool reel sitting on a single pin in the center of the base of the reel.
 The reel is usually between 4″ and 5.5 inches in diameter.
 This reel and the long rod which is often 12 to 14 feet long, allow for a more controlled and smoother presentation and much longer drifts.

 The Centerpin reel allows the angler to drift bait under a float smoothly for very long distances.
 This method is hard to beat.

 Float Fishing For Ohio Steelhead

-One of the most effective ways of fishing steelhead in Ohio is Float fishing.
+Float fishing is one of the most effective ways of fishing steelhead in Ohio.